bernatmarcilla/Bitcoin-key-generator/README.md

  A function that generates a public key from a private key.
 The function receives the private key (SK) as a parameter.
 The function will return the public key represented as a point of the elliptic curve _secp256k1_

+## Private key export function

+Function that converts a private key in [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) format.
+The function receives three input parameters:
+* The private key to convert
+* The network for which you want to export the key (which can be MAINET or TESTNET)
+* A boolean (True / False) that will indicate whether the export is to be done in compressed mode or not.
+The function returns the value of the private key in [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) format